 on the first floor, enclosed shower, WC, basin.

-king size bed, en suite with shower, WC, basin.
+king size double bed, en suite with shower, WC, basin.

 two sofas, TV/DVD, patio doors leading out onto small balcony with bistro table and two chairs.